 One of my clients wants to write a novel; she sits down to write three pages a day for her book.
 Three pages a day over six months is 548 pages.

 - If you want to move abroad, could you spend thirty minutes a day researching potential locations?

 - If you want to change your job or career, could you go through one online job board a day?

 - If you want to lose weight, could you skip the milk and sugar in today’s coffee or tea?

 To get you closer to your goal, what action can you take today?

 5. Get outside every day and breathe

-Our mind, body and soul benefit from breathing in fresh air.
-By filling our lungs with natural outdoor air and then exhaling out the toxins and stress, we replenish our body with oxygen and vitality and we refresh our thinking.
+Our mind, body and soul benefit from breathing fresh air outside.
+By filling our lungs with natural outdoor air and then exhaling out the toxins and stress, we replenish our body with oxygen and vitality and we can refresh our thinking at the same time.
 We feel better for the experience.

 It could be a walk in the park, along a river, in a field, time spent in the garden, walking to the shops.

 Be mindful in this activity; notice what you see, hear, smell and can reach out and touch.
 Notice how much better you feel after 10 minutes.